dhnguyen-neuro/nguyea36/README.md

 - 👋 Hi, I’m @nguyea36
 - 👀 I’m interested in computational neuroscience and brain-inspired computing
 - 🌱 I’m currently studying CS and neuroscience at the University of Washington
-- 💞️ I’m looking to collaborate on open science
 - 📫 You can reach me at my email (@cs.washington.edu or @uw.edu)

 <!---